MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/TriggerList.md

 # Trigger list

-Below are a list of all the available Triggers within Minecraft:Bedrock Edition for use with Entity files.
+Below is a list of all the available Triggers within Minecraft:Bedrock Edition for use with Entity JSON files.

 |Trigger |Description|
 |:------|:----------|